arseniikvachan/BlackJack/README.md

 # BlackJack

-A very simple Java implementation of a famous game "Black Jack" in German language
+Minimalistic Java implementation of a famous game "Black Jack" in German language